 The need for an interdisciplinary program in bioinformatics at UGA has been recognized since the late 1990s.
 Researchers conducting bioinformatics research were scattered in various departments and centers around the campus.
 Communication was difficult and training efforts were often duplicated.
 In 2001, a committee was formed to establish an Institute of Bioinformatics (IOB).
 This committee was comprised of research faculty from biological, physical, computational, and mathematical sciences as well as engineering departments and research centers, such as the Complex Carbohydrate Research Center and Center for Tropical and Global Emerging Diseases.
 Soon after it was approved by the University Council in 2002, the IOB was established with Dr. John McDonald of the Genetics Department as the acting director.
-A GRA Eminent Scholar, Dr. Ying Xu, joined the Institute in 2003, and was subsequently appointed as the Director of the Institute in 2004.
+An Eminent Scholar (Dr. Ying Xu) joined the Institute in 2003 and he was subsequently appointed as the Director of the Institute in 2004.

-The office of IOB has been established in the Davison Life Sciences Building, currently with one office manager and a budget from the Office of the Vice President for Research for a second office staff person.
-A seminar room and lecture hall, which can accommodate up to 60 students, is shared with the Departments of Biochemistry & Molecular Biology (BCMB) and Genetics.
-A computer laboratory has been established through efforts of IOB members and is currently equipped with 30 PC workstations.
-This computer lab has been extensively used for a number of bioinformatics classes currently offered by different departments, including a bioinformatics summer school in 2005.
-Two junior faculty members were hired into IOB in the Spring, 2005, jointly with the Departments of BCMB and Microbiology.
+The office of IOB has been established in the Davison Life Sciences Building, currently with one office manager and a budget from the OVPR for a second office staff person.
+A seminar room/lecture hall which can accommodate up to 60 students is shared with the Departments of Biochemistry & Molecular Biology and Genetics.
+A computer laboratory has been established through efforts of active IOB members and is currently equipped with 30 PC workstations.
+This computer lab has been extensively used for a number of bioinformatics classes currently offered by different departments, including a bioinformatics short course in the Summer of 2005.
+Two junior faculty members were hired into IOB in the Spring, 2005 (jointly with Departments of BCMB and Microbiology, respectively).
 More faculty hires in bioinformatics are expected over the next few years, based on an agreement with the Office of Vice President for Research.

-A large number of faculty from various departments and colleges of the university recognized that a Ph.D. program was necessary to facilitate active and formal interdisciplinary and interdepartmental research and grant collaborations in bioinformatics.
+A large number of faculty from various departments and colleges of the university recognized that an advanced program was necessary to facilitate active and formal interdisciplinary and interdepartmental research and grant collaborations in bioinformatics.
 Towards establishing a degree program, the Director of the IOB appointed a Program Development Committee to propose a Masters and Ph.D programs in bioinformatics.
-The Program Development Committee includes Ying Xu (Director of IOB), Dan Kannan (Chair of the Program Development Committee and Professor of Mathematics), Barny Whitman (Chair of the IOB Education Committee and Professor of Microbiology), Liming Cai (Associate Professor of Computer Science), Jessica Kissinger (Associate Professor of Genetics), Russell Malmberg (Professor and Head of Plant Biology), Jaxk Reeves (Associate Professor of Statistics), Paul Schliekelman (Assistant Professor of Statistics), Bernd Schuttler (Professor and Head of Physics), and John Rose (Associate Professor of Biochemistry and Molecular Biology).
-This proposal for the Ph.D program in bioinformatics was put together with the input from all members of the Program Development Committee of the IOB.
+The Program Development Committee includes Ying Xu (Director of IOB), Dan Kannan (Chair of the Program Development Committee and Professor of Mathematics), Barny Whitman (Chair of the IOB Education Committee and Professor of Microbiology), Liming Cai (Associate Professor of Computer Science), Jessica Kissinger (Assistant Professor of Genetics), Russell Malmberg (Professor and Head of the Department of Plant Biology), Jaxk Reeves (Associate Professor of Statistics), Paul Schliekelman (Assistant Professor of Statistics), Bernd Schuttler (Professor and Head of Department of Physics), and John Rose (Associate Professor of Department of

+Biochemistry and Molecular Biology).
+This proposal for the M.S. program in bioinformatics was developed with input from all members of the Program Development Committee of IOB.